 Jumpstart Your Tabletop Play

-Jumpstart will only be available on Arena until August 16, 2020.
+Jumpstart will only be available on Arena for a limited time.
 But once it’s gone, you can still apply these principles to choosing packs for tabletop play.
 Sure, you won’t know what’s in a pack of Jumpstart until you open it, but if there’s one thing I learned this weekend, it’s that this set has tons of replay value.
 If you’ve been enjoying Jumpstart, you can always separate your packs out after a game and store them away so you can re-combine them in new ways in the future.
 I hope these tips will continue to serve you well as you play.